pacocoursey/cmdk/README.md

 }
 ```

-## Parts
+## Parts and styling

 All parts forward props, including `ref`, to an appropriate element.
+Each part has a specific data-attribute (starting with `cmdk-`) that can be used for styling.

 ### Command `[cmdk-root]`